How to design API services and integrations for reliable, scalable architecture in IT projects

 Canonical model and vocabulary

-When many systems are integrated, a single vocabulary is needed.
-For example, in 1C a product is labeled Nomenclature, in CRM it is Product, and in e-commerce it is SKU.
-The canonical model defines that "Article" maps to sku, "Selling price" to price, and "Stock" to quantity.
-During exchange, each system converts its fields into the canonical format.
+If many systems are integrated, you need a common vocabulary.
+For example, in 1C a product is called Item master, in CRM it is Product, and in e-commerce it is SKU.
+A canonical model defines that 'SKU' is sku, 'Sale price' is price, and 'Stock' is quantity.
+During exchange, each system maps its fields to the canonical format.
 This reduces the number of translations and makes the architecture flexible.

 Publish-subscribe

-Systems subscribe to events ("order created", "payment completed"), and each subscriber does what it needs without blocking others.
-To process this flow, a message broker is used (RabbitMQ, Kafka, Redis Streams).
-It is important to guarantee delivery, correctly handle repeated messages, and have a dead-letter queue mechanism for messages that could not be processed (for example, due to invalid data).
+Systems subscribe to events ('order created', 'payment completed'), and each subscriber does what it needs without blocking others.
+To process this flow, a message broker (RabbitMQ, Kafka, Redis Streams) is used.
+It is important to provide delivery guarantees, handle duplicate messages correctly, and have a dead-letter mechanism for messages that could not be processed (for example, due to invalid data).

 Security: protection against abuse